Highly Effective Acupuncture

 A skilled therapist knows how to affect Qi flow at any given point by wielding the needle in various ways.
 When it comes to the insertion angle, for example, every meridian has a flow direction.
 Inserting the needle flow-wise will reinforce the Qi while inserting it against the flow will disperse the Qi.

-Other important factors are the timing of insertion concerning the patient’s breathing, insertion speed, needle removal, needle breadth, and more.
-Even when the needle is already in the body, the therapist will touch it, move it and turn it until the needle “reaches the Qi.”When the needle “reaches the Qi,” the patient should feel a sense of current, heat, dim pain, or any kind of sensation that is different from the needle prick.
+Other essential factors are insertion timing concerning the patient’s breathing, insertion speed, needle removal, needle breadth, and more.
+Even when the needle is already in the body, the therapist will touch it, move it and turn it until the needle “reaches the Qi. ”When the needle “reaches the Qi,” the patient should feel a sense of current, heat, dim pain, or any sensation that is different from the needle prick.
 This sensation is called De Qi in Chinese, and it indicates that the needle is in the right place.

-Studies on people who were treated with acupuncture while their brain was scanned revealed that when De Qi is achieved, certain brain areas respond.
-De Qi sensation is important when it comes to creating the healing effect in the body.
+Studies on people treated with acupuncture while their brain was scanned revealed that certain brain areas respond when De Qi is achieved.
+De Qi sensation is essential when it comes to creating the healing effect in the body.

-In acupuncture, the needles activate the Qi to restore balance to the body and mind, to clear “traffic jams” and fix “bumpy roads”.
-Qi is not just energy that fuels the body – it also possesses information and special intelligence which it moves from place to place in the body.
+In acupuncture, the needles activate the Qi to restore balance to the body and mind, clear “traffic jams,” and fix “bumpy roads.”
+Qi is not just energy that fuels the body – it also possesses information and exceptional intelligence, which moves from place to place in the body.
 This is how Qi affects both body and mind.
-The number of needles inserted in one acupuncture session may range from one to twenty or more – depending on the technique that the therapist is using.
+The number of needles inserted in one acupuncture session may range from one to twenty or more, depending on the therapist’s technique.

 How Is Acupuncture Done?

 Acupuncture treatment starts with a diagnosis.
 The acupuncturist has to examine the patient and locate any imbalance in the body.
 Usually, the diagnosis relies on inspecting the tongue, measuring the pulse, watching for body signs, and questioning the patient.
 The therapist may also use Western medical examinations.
-Then, the patient lies or sits on a bed and the acupuncturist inserts the needles.
-There is nothing to be afraid of.
+Then, the patient lies or sits on a bed, and the acupuncturist inserts the needles.
+There is no reason to be afraid.
 Fear only makes the body more sensitive and pain prone.
 When fear dissipates, the pain dissipates too.
 Only De Qi sensation should linger, as it reaffirms the correct positioning of the needle.

-The patient has to lie with the needles for 20-50 minutes, depending on the state of the patient.
+The patient has to lie with the needles for 20-50 minutes, depending on the patient’s state.
 The patient might feel a range of bodily sensations such as currents or internal movements.
-These sensations originate from energetic changes and are usually accompanied by a feeling of peace, relaxation, and balance.
+These sensations originate from energetic changes and are accompanied by peace, relaxation, and balance.

-While the patient lies with the needles, the therapist may leave the patient to rest in solitude or stay and talk to the patient.
-Alternatively, the therapist may continue the treatment by using various methods like Recall Healing, Energetic Healing, Guided Imagery, or Tui na (on areas where no needles have been inserted).
+While the patient lies with the needles, the therapist may leave the patient to rest in solitude or stay and talk to them.
+Alternatively, the therapist may continue the treatment using various methods like Recall Healing, Energetic Healing, Guided Imagery, or Tui na (on areas with no needles).

 The Recovery Speed in acupuncture

 In many cases, symptoms are alleviated immediately after placing the needles, especially when using Balance Method Acupuncture.
-In other methods of acupuncture, the patient will sometimes have to wait a few days or partake in several additional sessions until improvement is achieved.
+In other acupuncture methods, the patient will sometimes have to wait a few days or partake in several additional sessions until improvement is achieved.
 At any rate, if change does not occur within 7-10 sessions, the patient should consult the acupuncturist for a possible shift in treatment strategy.

-Naturally, the speed of recovery hinges on the patient’s health and age, and the type of illness that they suffer from.
-Treatment frequency can range from three weekly sessions in acute conditions, to once a week in chronic conditions.
+Naturally, the recovery speed hinges on the patient’s health and age and type of illness.
+Treatment frequency can range from three weekly sessions in acute conditions to once a week in chronic diseases.
 Maintenance therapy may follow recovery, taking place once a month to preserve a state of balance and health.

-It is recommended to combine acupuncture with other Chinese medicine techniques like Tui na, herbal medicine, and nutrition therapy in accordance with the state of the patient.
+We Recommend combining acupuncture with other Chinese medicine techniques like Tui na, herbal medicine, and nutrition therapy following the patient’s state.
 Acupuncture is a very efficient method of treatment.
 It has no side effects and does not use any chemicals.
-It is suitable and recommended for anyone who wishes to treat their pain or illness, and serves as a preventive medicine to keep us healthy and happy.
+It is suitable and recommended for anyone who wishes to treat their pain or illness and serves as a preventive medicine to keep us healthy and happy.